Barcelona tops the rankings of smart cities in the world

-Barcelona will hold the eight edition from November 13th to 15th, expecting to gather over 700 cities worldwide as well as 840 exhibitors, more than 400 speakers and 20,000 attendees.
-Under the theme 'Cities to live in', it will feature major capitals such as Amsterdam, Athens, Atlanta, Berlin, Brussels, Chicago, Copenhagen, Stockholm, Geneva, New York, Rome, London or Yokohama.
+Barcelona will hold the ninth edition from November 19th to 21st, 2019, expecting to gather over 700 cities worldwide as well as 840 exhibitors, more than 400 speakers and 21,000 attendees.
+Under the theme 'Cities made of dreams', it will feature major capitals such as Berlin, Brussels, Kyoto, Moscow, Paris, Seoul or Tel Aviv.

 The smart ecosystem of smart cities in Catalonia